IS DEVIN SAFE? THE 6 RISKS BEFORE YOU LET IT SHIP

 Best for Genuinely fire-and-forget tasks Pair-programming sessions

 If your workflow already has good CI gates, branch protection, and environment approval rules, Devin slots in cleanly.
 If it doesn’t, fix those gates before scaling Devin usage.
+Turning on Devin without gates is how you automate your worst merge habits.

 How to scope Devin safely (10-minute checklist)